brodsa/mgv-vorau/README.md

 - Lectures of Become a coder from [Czechitas](https://www.czechitas.cz/kurzy/stan-se-koderkou) helped me to refresh some concepts which were, unfortunately, not a part of the course from the Code Institute (e.g. flex, grid, favicon).
 - [The hero section](https://www.castlechorus.co.uk/) inspired the Hero and Footer Section of the webpage.
 - [The events calendar](https://www.nicepng.com/ourpic/u2t4i1a9w7o0i1i1_march-website-event-calendar-design/ ) inspired the Calendar section of the webpage.
-- The way of presenting the information in footer was inspired by the [THRIVE Jucies nad Smoothies](https://elainebroche-dev.github.io/ms1-thrive/index.html)
+- The way of presenting the information in the footer was inspired by the [THRIVE Jucies nad Smoothies](https://elainebroche-dev.github.io/ms1-thrive/index.html)
 - The style and structure of README were inspired by the alumni and mentors of the Code Institute: [eleinebroche-dev](https://github.com/elainebroche-dev/ms1-thrive), [MattBCoding](https://github.com/MattBCoding/leinster-trophy/blob/master/README.md), [Daisy-McG](https://github.com/Daisy-McG/MilestoneProject-1), and my mentor [Gareth McGirr](https://github.com/Gareth-McGirr).